MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 ### Cross-region Event Hubs data connection

 For best performance, create the event hub in the same region as the cluster.
-If there is no other alternative, consider using [Premium](/azure/event-hubs/event-hubs-premium-overview) or [Dedicated](/azure/event-hubs/event-hubs-dedicated-overview) Event Hubs tiers.
-Event Hubs tiers comparison can be found [here](/azure/event-hubs/compare-tiers).
+If this is not possible, consider using [Premium](/azure/event-hubs/event-hubs-premium-overview) or [Dedicated](/azure/event-hubs/event-hubs-dedicated-overview) Event Hubs tiers.
+For a comparison of tiers, see [Compare Azure Event Hubs tiers](/azure/event-hubs/compare-tiers).

 ## Send events

 See the [sample app](https://github.com/Azure-Samples/event-hubs-dotnet-ingest) that generates data and sends it to an event hub.

-> [!Note]
+> [!NOTE]
 >
 > To enable efficient processing of events from Event Hubs to Azure Data Explorer, avoid an unbalanced distribution of events across partitions.
 Uneven mapping can cause a high [discovery latency](/azure/data-explorer/using-metrics#ingestion-metrics).
-For further information about mapping of events to partitions, see [here](/azure/event-hubs/event-hubs-features#mapping-of-events-to-partitions).
+For more information, see [Mapping of events to partitions](/azure/event-hubs/event-hubs-features#mapping-of-events-to-partitions).

 ## Set up Geo-disaster recovery solution